/bin/sh's builtin 'rm' busted: 'rm -f' without arguments return error

 Assembled 03 October 2012

 It's worth noting that future version of Automake will start assuming

 that "rm -f" with further arguments works OK; so, packages

 bootstrapped with those future Automakes will not be able to build

 properly when the Illumos shell is in use, unless this bug is fixed.

-#1 Updated by Stefano Lattarini about 5 years ago
+#1 Updated by Stefano Lattarini over 5 years ago

 - Future versions of the POSIX standard will mandate that "rm -f" without

 further arguments work correctly, that is, as a no-op: